CWood1/chimed/README.md

 ## Features
 - Core features:
- - Implement an abstract timer class, with timeout and 1 second callbacks, as well as get remaining time.
-To animate a clock onscreen
  - Create an animated sprite class.
 To have a callback upon completion of the animation, with a "click to skip" feature.
  - Create a slideshow class, with callback upon completion, "click to continue" optionally, and "click to skip".
  - Implement a lives variable, and handlers for (reactive, or subclass of)